 The good news is, it will still be an improvement, and you will only get better with time.
 And if you have good employee engagement, you have a much easier time resolving issues, because everyone feels bought into the outcome.

-PS – If you’re struggling with this – nothing has gone wrong.
-It’s very common if you haven’t had leadership training.
-If you could use any help with this – or with CS Strategy and Work/Life balance, let’s chat.
-I can give you a clear map of what to do.
+PS – If you’re struggling with this – thats normal.
+Especially if you haven’t had leadership training.
+If you need any help with this – or with CS Strategy and Work/Life balance, let’s chat.
+I can help.